RightToAskOrg/AccountsAndDMs/UserAccounts_WP1A.md

 ```

 The Rust process to check that `X-SSL-Client-Verify=="SUCCESS` which determines if the mutual TLS was successful.
 Note, this will be essential because nginx may need to be configured to allow failed mTLS connections through for some requests, as such, `X-SSL-Client-Verify` may not always be SUCCESS.

+AC: Also there are some normal-browser stuff that won't have client certificates, such as the web question view (to enable people to generate links to questions in other things).

 The reason failed mTLS connections may need to be allowed through is to allow the initial registration request through, in which the mTLS has not yet been configured for that client.
 An alternative, and better albeit more complicated option would be to configure different locations with different settings.
 One would be specifically for registration in which failed mTLS connections would be accepted and passed on to Rust.
 Whilst the general location for all other requests would enforce successful mTLS and reject any connections that fail.
 For redundancy the `X-SSL-Client-Verify` should be checked in any case to protected against nginx misconfiguration.